wojtekpiecuch/Coders-Lab-Prework/Exercise 02/README.md

 # HTML - Text Formatting Elements

-1. Using the index.html, add CSS to make it look the same as sample.jpg
+1. On the basis of known HTML elements, try to create identical structure in index.html

  ![Sample project](images/sample.jpg)